tikv/rfcs/text/0078-improve-tso-scalability.md

 ![TSO Client Batch - Old](https://i.imgur.com/vUgVSUI.png)

-For the PD server, it just takes the request and return an incremental and unique TSO request with 10 counts and return it to the client.
+For the PD server, it just takes the request and returns an incremental and unique TSO request with 4 counts and return it to the client.
 After the PD client receives the response, it will split the single TSO request into 10 different TSOs and return it to the upper requester.